dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 #### Experiment-3

-Ahh .. almost done.
-We have compeleted Line Text predictor Now comes the part of implementing Line Detector.
+Almost done!
+We have completed Line Text predictor.
+Now comes the part of implementing Line Detector.

 For this, we will use IAM again but paragraph dataset.